-Quarterback Jerry Tagge practiced with the No. 1 offense Tuesday as Van Brownson was limited because of a bruised throwing elbow.
+Quarterback Jerry Tagge practiced with the No. 1 offense Tuesday as Van Brownson was limited because of a sore throwing elbow.

-The injury occurred during the Colorado game, Brownson’s third consecutive start.
+The injury occurred when a sideline tackle sent Brownson crashing into the opponents’ bench during the Colorado game, Brownson’s third consecutive start.
 Elbow soreness kept Brownson out of the Huskers’ first two games, but coach Bob Devaney said he didn’t expect the latest injury to be a lingering issue.

 The team practiced both indoors and outside in chilly, wet weather Tuesday.